 Citibank claims that the APY you receive is determined by a multitude of factors including your physical or residential address and/or deposit amount.

-That said, we ran a few search scenarios using their rate comparison widget to “compare savings rates across packages by amount” (you can find this on their Citi Accelerate page) and found a consistent 0.69% interest and 0.70% APY across multiple zip codes and various deposit amounts.
+That said, we ran a few search scenarios using their rate comparison widget to “compare savings rates across packages by amount” and found a consistent 0.49% interest and 0.50% APY across multiple zip codes and various deposit amounts.

 The only exception to this is when searching states in which the Citi Accelerate Savings Account is not available.
 In these states you are offered a standard Citi Savings Account as an alternative.
 This account comes with a lower, but still respectable APY.